aramb-dev/madinah-app/TECHNICAL_IMPLEMENTATION.md

 -   **Description:** A dedicated screen within the app to show users what's new in each version.
 -   **Implementation:**
     -   Create a new screen, accessible from the "Settings" tab.
-    -   The screen will fetch data from the `GET /api/changelog` endpoint.
+    -   The screen will load data from a local `changelog.json` file located in the `assets` directory.
     -   The changelog data will be displayed in a `ScrollView`, showing version numbers, dates, and a list of changes.
-This keeps the changelog up-to-date without requiring an app update.
+App updates will be required to update the changelog.

 ## 6. Project Structure
 _(Project structure remains the same)_